- About Us

 While training he completed his MA in Law (Medical Law and Ethics).
 His interest for anterior segment led to two periods of sub-specialist training in both Cornea and Glaucoma.
 After completion of CCT he completed an advanced fellowship in Cornea and Refractive Surgery at the Corneoplastics Unit, QVH, East Grinstead.

 After a locum cornea-glaucoma consultant post at Chelsea and Westminster Hospital he moved to the Midlands to take over the corneal service as lead in UHCW.
-Working across two sites, UHCW and St Cross Rugby, he carries out complex anterior segment surgery including corneal grafting, keratoconus treatment and high-risk cataract surgery.
+Working across two sites, UHCW and St Cross Rugby, he carried out complex anterior segment surgery including corneal grafting, keratoconus treatment and high-risk cataract surgery.
+He has since moved to a role at Birmingham and Midland Eye Centre.

 Mr Barua has multiple peer-reviewed publications, authored a book chapter on paediatric keratoconus, run an instructional course at ESCRS and is heavily involved in teaching for medical students, ophthalmology trainees, and optometrists.
 This includes running wet labs along with regional teaching sessions.